0x5c4r3/jekyll-theme-console/_posts/2022-01-27-Car-Hacking-Part-3:-Rolljam-Attack.markdown

 &nbsp;

-In order to perform such attack, we need to introduction to <b>jamming</b>: jamming is basically sending a very strong signal, close to the one we are interested in, so that all the devices listening for that frequency (i.e. a car) won't be able to receive the signal.
+In order to perform such attack, we need to introduction to <b>jamming</b>: jamming is basically sending a very strong signal, close to the one we are interested in, so that all the devices listening for that frequency (i.e. a car) won't be able to receive the original signal.

 &nbsp;